Apellun/Django-Todolist/Readme.md

 The best decision I found so far is to store the info on the process in the database (as a separate TgUser field "goal_creating_status" with 5 possible statuses), as well as the info for the new goal (as an object of a separate model tied to the TgUser object, TgUserGoal).
 When the process of creating the goal has been completed or stopped, the TgUserGoal object is deleted from the database, and the TgUser object's goal_creating_status is set back to 0.
 The code I came up with is rather cumbersome, but it's still the best solution I managed to come up with.
 I know that there are other solutions in the pre-maid libraries for bots, and I am planning to use one of them in another project.
 But in this one, the task was to write all of the bot logic by myself.

+### Future enhancements

+Currently, I am working on a docker-compose file with a properly implemented NGINX for this project.
+I also plan to add third-party authentication for the API.

 <i>Here starts the Readme in Russian.</i>

 # API для списка дел